a-sansom/nodejs_docker/README.md

 ## Step debugging `express` script using `Dockerfile`/`docker-compose.*` and VS Code

+Included in this repository is the file `.vscode/extensions.json`.
+When this directory is opened in VS Code, because of this file, a dialogue offering to install the extensions listed in the file will appear, which you should accept.
+The extensions installed are related to Docker and remote debugging, which are needed for step debugging in a Docker container.

 Possibly naive in initial thinking that you can just take any existing `Dockerfile`/`docker-compose.yml` file and use it within VS Code for step debugging.
 Docs (see links below) suggest you can use an existing `Dockerfile`/`docker-compose.yml` file, but it's not that straightforward as VS Code needs to alter the container to make things work.

 To achieve this though we can create a separate docker-compose file, `docker-compose.extend.yml` that also references the existing `Dockerfile`, but also adds a `command` that will, when the file is used, override the default `CMD` in the `Dockerfile`.